-Osteopathy is a system of diagnosis and treatment based on the theory that when the body is functioning correctly, it has an innate ability to heal itself.
+Osteopathy is a system of diagnosis and treatment based on the theory that when the body’s musculoskeletal system is not properly aligned, it inhibits circulatory, lymphatic or nervous system function and therefore reduces the body’s ability to heal itself.

 In appropriate cases, infants and children for example, treatment is limited to extremely gentle techniques.